Dick Vitale's "Awesome, Baby!" College Hoops: Gameplay

-Development, marketing, and release
+Development

 Dick Vitale's "Awesome, Baby!"
-College Hoops was developed by the California-based Time Warner Interactive.
-Development is likely to have begun prior to June 23, 1993, as the game's commercial refers to its developer as Tengen, Time Warner Interactive's name prior to Tengen being acquired by Time Warner.
+College Hoops was developed by Time Warner Interactive.
+Development is likely to have begun prior to June 28, 1994, as the game's commercial refers to its developer as Tengen, Time Warner Interactive's name prior to Tengen being acquired by Time Warner.
 The game was directed by Richard Seaborne; produced by Mitzi McGilvary and Bill Hindorff; designed by Jose Erazo, Doug Gray, and Jules Marino; programmed by Michael Alexander, Seaborne, and Charles Tolman, and composed by Earl Vickers and Doug Brandon.
 The game was developed solely through the Sega Genesis software; however, it still managed to achieve scaling and rotation.

+Marketing and release

 Advertisements for the game were included in multiple video game magazines from 1994 to 1995, such as the 21st issue of Sega Visions, the 66th issue of GamePro, and the 5th issue of EGM2.
 The game's self-rotating 3D court was a key marketing point for Dick Vitale's "Awesome, Baby!"
 College Hoops, with it appearing in adverts and the game's commercial.
 In an advert on an issue of GamePro, Vitale stated that he was "proud" to have his likeness in the game due to it being very similar to actual college basketball.
 Time Warner Interactive also released a commercial to promote the game.

 Dick Vitale's "Awesome, Baby!"
 College Hoops later released in late 1994, which is indicated by the timeframe of when it was actively covered in video game magazines.
-At an unknown date, the game was also released in Australia.